Frederick S. Waller: Antiquarianism

 Waller applied his architectural training to antiquarianism.
 In 1848 he drew a plan and sections of an historic barn at Shilton, Oxfordshire, that had stone walls and an aisled timber frame.
 Later the barn was reputedly gutted by fire and at the foot of his drawings Waller added "All now destroyed".
-However, in 1971 the probable remains of the barn at Shilton with were identified with the help of Waller's drawings.
+However, in 1971 the probable remains of the barn at Shilton were identified with the help of Waller's drawings.